liferay/clay/clayui.com/content/docs/components/forms/multi-step-form.md

 ### Description

-A multi step form, also known as wizard, is a determinate progress bar.
-This progress bar is used in long processes dividing the main task in subtasks that will help your users completing the process.
+A multi step form, also known as a wizard, is a determinate progress bar used in long processes that divides the main task into subtasks.
+The wizard lets the user quickly identify their current progress in completing the task and navigate forwards and backwards between steps if needed.

 <div class="alert alert-info">Check the <a href="https://lexicondesign.io">Lexicon</a> <a href="https://lexicondesign.io/docs/patterns/Forms/multiStepForm.html">Multi Step Form Pattern</a> for a more in-depth look at the motivations and proper usage of this component.</div>